M. E. Clifton James

-Meyrick Edward Clifton James (April 1898 – 5 May 1963) was an actor and soldier, with a resemblance to Field Marshal Bernard Montgomery which was used by British intelligence as part of a deception campaign during the Second World War.
+Meyrick Edward Clifton James (30 March 1898 – 5 May 1963) was an actor and soldier, most famous for his physical resemblance to Field Marshal Bernard Montgomery – an attribute that was used by British intelligence, as part of a military deception operation, during the Second World War.

 Early life

-Clifton James was born in Perth, Western Australia, but left for England with his parents at two years of age.
-He became a stage actor of no particular distinction apart from his physical resemblance to Montgomery.

-He was descended from early settlers of Western Australia of some interest to historians.
-His father, John Charles Horsey James was W.A.'s first Commissioner of Titles, a (nominated) member of the Western Australian Legislative Council 1887–1888, Judge of the Supreme Court, and president of the Western Australian Cricket Association 1884–1899.
-His mother was Rebecca Catherine Clifton.
+Clifton James was born in Perth, Western Australia.
+While he left for England with his parents at two years of age, James was descended from early settlers of Western Australia (WA) of some interest to historians.
+His mother, Rebecca Catherine James, née Clifton, was a granddaughter of Marshall Waller Clifton (1787–1861), a civil servant, magistrate and fellow of the Royal Society.
+James's father, John Charles Horsey James (1841–1899) was WA's first Commissioner of Titles, a (nominated) member of the Western Australian Legislative Council (1887–1888), Judge of the Supreme Court, and president of the Western Australian Cricket Association.

 Career

 After serving in the Royal Fusiliers during the First World War, and seeing action at the Battle of the Somme, James took up acting, "starting at 15 shillings weekly with Fred Karno, who put Chaplin on the road to fame".

 At the outbreak of the Second World War, he volunteered his services to the British Army as an entertainer.
 Instead of being assigned to ENSA, as he had hoped, James was commissioned as a second lieutenant in the Royal Army Pay Corps on 11 July 1940, and eventually posted to Leicester.
 There, his acting seemed to be limited to his membership of the Pay Corps Drama and Variety Group.
 He was promoted to lieutenant on 11 January 1942.

 In 1944, his resemblance to Montgomery was spotted, and he was employed to pretend to be the general as part of a campaign designed to deceive the Germans in the lead-up to D-Day.